 Relationships can be built up or developed, your trust in God can be deepened, and the Gospel can be shared during these opportunities.

-Of course, not all of the opportunities will edify your calling.
-So we have one more question to ask so we always leave room for these opportunities.
+So we have one more question to ask, so we always leave room for these opportunities.

-But, there’s still something else to consider.
+But there’s still something else to consider.

-When you spend time on any particular task(s) you give up an opportunity to spend time on other tasks.
+When you spend time on any particular task(s), you give up an opportunity to spend time on other tasks.

+This is important to understand.
 Before I built this list of questions, I had a ‘squeeze it in’ mentality.
+Somehow, I thought I could make it all work.
+I thought I could ‘make room.’

-But, that mentality is flawed.
+But that mentality is flawed.

 Why?

 Third, and probably most frustrating, some tasks have hidden barriers.
-You can’t see how big the project really is until you get started.

 Seriously.
 Think about that.
 How often do you forget about the hidden ‘inactive’ time?
+Things like:

 - Commute time